A paradigm shift in resuscitation training

 The significant lifesaving potential motivated the American Heart Association® (AHA) and Laerdal to form a partnership in 2018; RQI Partners, to help accelerate Resuscitation Quality Improvement® (RQI®) program adoption by hospitals and health systems.

 The RQI program follows a low-dose, high-frequency model offering quarterly CPR skills refreshers.
 The program provides mastery learning via deliberate practice, implemented through quality improvement sessions that measure and verify competence.
+When asked if they learn best by practicing CPR in smaller and more frequent practice sessions versus practicing CPR once every two years, 76% of learners surveyed agree high-frequency learning is better.*

 The cognitive part of RQI uses the AHA-Laerdal HeartCode® program’s e-learning component, which breaks down the curriculum into bite-size learning activities each quarter.